floriank/blog/IDEAS.md

 - Visualizing Elixir Processes with the Erlang debugger (reference Nick's terminal tool)
 - Building an understanding a simple PubSub Pattern in Elixir
 - Social Logins with Phoenix
+- Using the RFC model as a coordination tool between Software development squads,